 One of the key features of the UBCO bike is its engine control unit which allows users to communicate directly with the 2x2, controlling lighting, motor controllers, display and rider controls.
 A user app, connecting to the bike via Bluetooth, lets users add updates to the bike, diagnose faults and choose between on- and off-road faults.

 New Zealand farmers father and son, David and Cor Verway, bought an UBCO 2x2 in 2016 seeing it as the ideal way to get around their 494-acre farm at Te Puke.

 The have 296 acres for their dairy cows, as well as 10 acres of kiwi fruit and 197 acres for dry stock.
 They use the bike every day to get cows in and to do work around the farm.

 David says: “It’s nice to sit behind the cows without the noise and smoke of a petrol bike.
 The bike is good in the mud too, the two-wheel drive provides good traction and it doesn’t spin out like our other petrol bikes do.

 “If it will last five to six years, then it is a good investment in my eyes, because most of our farm bikes only last two to three years.
 For our petrol bikes, we normally spend around $750 a year on petrol, and $250 on parts, but with the UBCO we are looking at around 360 charges a year at approximately 88 cents a charge in terms of electricity, so the difference is significant.”

-Timothy Allan, CEO and Managing Director of UBCO, will be one of the speakers taking part in our free-to-attend webinar ‘Preserving the future of farming’, at 8pm on August 19.
-Farmers Guardian editor Ben Briggs will be speaking to New Zealand agritech businesses about the tech development work they are doing to address climate change and looking at the lessons UK farmers can learn from them.
+Timothy Allan, CEO and Managing Director of UBCO, spoke at our free-to-attend webinar ‘Preserving the future of farming’, at 8pm on August 19.
+Farmers Guardian editor Ben Briggs spoke with New Zealand agritech businesses about the tech development work they are doing to address climate change and looking at the lessons UK farmers can learn from them.